A delicious, easy, one-bowl vegan Lemon Bundt Cake recipe made with coconut milk, drizzled with a tangy lemon glaze. Easy to make, with a video.

 Instructions

-- In a large bowl mix (or stand mixer) whisk sugar, oil, coconut milk, lemon juice, zest, and vanilla.
-Sift in flour, baking powder, baking soda mixing in batches.
-Mix well after each addition.
-Add salt and shredded coconut.
-Stir.
+- Cake Batter.
+In a large bowl (or a stand mixer), whisk sugar, oil, coconut milk, lemon juice, zest, and vanilla.
+Sift in flour, baking powder, baking soda, salt, and coconut.
+Fold in gently, stirring minimally.

-- Bake 1 hour or until a toothpick comes at clean and internal temp reaches 200F.
+- Bake on Middle Rack.
+Bake 50 minutes to 1 hour or until a toothpick comes out clean and internal temp reaches 200F.
 (You could also make these into cupcakes, filling 2/3- 3/4 full and baking for 20-25 mins ).
-Cupcakes will bake faster – in either case, check by inserting a skewer or toothpick, if it comes out clean, it’s done.
+Cupcakes will bake faster – in either case, check by inserting a skewer or toothpick; if it comes out clean, it’s done.

-- Let the cake cool 20-30 mintues before inverting.
+- Cool.
+Let the cake cool 20-30 minutes before inverting.
 Carefully slide a thin knife gently down the sides to loosen.
-Invert the bundt cake by placing a big plate (or cake plate) over the bundt cake then invert both.
-Firmly tap the bottom of the bundt pan a few times, to release.
+Invert the bundt cake by placing a big plate (or cake plate) over the bundt cake, then invert both.
+Firmly tap the bottom of the bundt pan a few times to release.

 - Drizzle the top of the cake with the lemon glaze.
-Sprinkle with toasted coconut before the glaze sets so the coconut sticks- or use powdered sugar if you like.
+Sprinkle with toasted coconut before the glaze sets so the coconut sticks.

 Notes

-This recipe was originally from Epicurean Vegan- who got it from Veganomics- with some slight changes.
-You can swap out the coconut milk for whole milk yogurt or sour cream– not vegan.
+This recipe was originally from Epicurean Vegan, who got it from Veganomics, with some slight changes.
+You can swap out the coconut milk for whole milk yogurt or sour cream- obviously not vegan. 😉

 Nutrition